 Select Wines

 The 2013 Hindsight Chardonnay was sourced from the Oak Knoll District in the southern part of the Napa Valley.
 On the bouquet there are notes of honeysuckle, peach and toasted oak.
-This wine has nice weight without heavy viscosity.
-It is rounded on the palate – slightly creamy but with good acidity.
+This wine has a pleasing weight without heavy viscosity.
+It is rounded on the palate and slightly creamy accompanied by bright acidity.
 The finish is lively and lingers for some time with notes of red apple.

 The 20/20 Hindsight proprietary blend takes its name from those in the industry who told Keith they wished they had this type of vision when it came to decisions, they would have made in the wine industry.
 Seth also calls this his “one wine he would choose if stranded on a desert island with no other choices”.
 Aromatically this wine is big – featuring plenty of fruit, ripe but not over ripe and surprisingly there is even a certain amount of elegance in the aromatics on the bouquet.
 On the palate this wine features red (cranberry, red cherry) as well as dark fruit, spice notes including white pepper and very good acidity – mouthwatering on the finish.
 The finish is very long anchored by robust tannins.